leoparente/netbox-learning/netbox-discovery-quickstart/README.md

 ./0_install_host_tooling.sh
 ```

-### Switch to the correct user and move to the correct directory again
+### Switch to the correct user

+> [!TIP]
+>
+> We run as a separate user so that we can correctly mount our NetBox Discovery configuration in later steps

 ```
 su - quickstart
-cd /opt/netbox-learning/netbox-discovery-quickstart
 ```

 ### Generate and export the necessary environment variables for the quickstart